Families of minimally non-Golod complexes and their polyhedral products: Some Golod complexes and their moment-angle complexes

 As for the last statement of the theorem, note that $K$ is not a Gorenstein* complex (and not even Cohen-Macaulay) in either of the three cases.
 By the Avramov-Golod theorem (see~\cite[Theorem 3.4.4]{TT}) its Tor-algebra is not a Poincar\'e algebra.
 Then by Theorem~\ref{zkcoh}, $\zk$ can not be homotopy equivalent to a closed oriented manifold, nor is it homotopy equivalent to a connected sum of sphere products. \end{proof}

 The cases 2) and 3) in Theorem~\ref{sKminnonGolod} provide counterexamples to a question raised in~\cite{Li2}, and we therefore give its following modified version: \begin{quest} Assume $K$ is a triangulated sphere.
-Then $\mathcal Z_K$ is topologically equivalent to a connected sum of sphere products with two spheres in each product if and only if $K$ is minimally non-Golod and torsion free (that is $H^{*}(\zk)$ is a free group). \end{quest}
+Then $\mathcal Z_K$ is topologically equivalent to a connected sum of sphere products with two spheres in each product if and only if $K$ is minimally non-Golod and torsion free (that is $H^{*}(\zk)$ is a free group). \end{quest} The ``only if'' statement is true: \begin{prop} Suppose $K$ is a triangulated sphere.
+Then the following holds: \begin{itemize} \item[(a)] If $\zk$ is homotopy equivalent to a connected sum of products of spheres with two spheres in each product then $K$ is minimally non-Golod and torsion free. \item[(b)] $\zk$ has cup-length 2 if and only if $K$ is minimally non-Golod. \end{itemize} \end{prop} \begin{proof} For statement (a) Theorem~\ref{zkcoh} implies that the only nontrivial cup-product in the Tor-algebra of $K$ arises from complementary full subcomplexes $K_I$ and $K_{J}$, $I\sqcup J=[m]$, and is equal to the generator class in $H^{n-1}(K);\ko$.
+The latter is equivalent for triangulated spheres to $K$ being minimally non-Golod; $K$ is obviously torsion free as $H^{*}(\zk)$ is a free group for a connected sum of sphere products.